tscherf/tscherf.github.io/_posts/2021-04-02-fzf-neomutt.md

 I download all my mail from an IMAP server using [mbsync](https://isync.sourceforge.io/mbsync.html) and then store it in a local Maildir folder.
-To generate a list of mailboxes that I can pipe as input into fzf, I use the following script:
+I use the following script to generate a list of all the mailboxes that I can pipe as input into fzf:

 <script src="https://gist.github.com/tscherf/d46b822c60c60c40a2544233802dcac5.js?file=mutt_fzffolder.md"></script>